programming-pybook/introProgramming/intro.md

 * [Lina María Ochoa](https://lmove.github.io) (TU/e)
 * [Tom Verhoeff](https://www.win.tue.nl/~wstomv/) (TU/e)

-This book's content has been developed during the last five years, and it has been used for teaching different introductory courses for different academic programs such as Computer Science, Data Science, and Artificial Intelligence.
+This book's content has been developed during the last five years, and it has been used for teaching different introductory courses at Dutch universities for different academic programs such as Computer Science, Data Science, and Artificial Intelligence.

 ## Courses
 * Programming - JBI010 (joint bachelor Data Science, TU/Eindhoven & Tilburg University)
-* Introduction to Programming (PYTHON) -  X_401096 (bachelor VU Amsterdam)
+* Introduction to Programming (PYTHON) -  X_401096 (bachelor Artificial Intelligence, VU Amsterdam)
-* Software Development for Engineers - 2IS50
+* Software Development for Engineers - 2IS50, TU/Eindhoven
-* Programming and modelling - 2WH20
+* Programming and modelling - 2WH20, TU/Eindhoven

 ## Table of Contents
 ```{tableofcontents}